KevinBatdorf/unsplash-block-plugin/readme.txt

 2. The default view showing the latest photos

 == Changelog ==

+= 1.1.2 =
+- Remove testing files from release

 = 1.1.1 =
 - Default to regular size when server upload size is less than 3MB